XPeng P7. Source: Flickr

 Tesla, Li Auto, Nio and Xpeng’s vehicle margin

-Additionally, Tesla is the only EV company with a vehicle margin that has grossed above the 25% threshold.
+Additionally, Tesla is the only EV company with a vehicle margin that grossed above the 20% threshold.

-At more than 25% of vehicle margin, Tesla’s profitability per vehicle was far ahead of most Chinese EV makers.
+At 24% of the vehicle margin, Tesla’s profitability per vehicle was far ahead of most Chinese EV makers.

-In contrast, Xpeng’s vehicle margin was the lowest among all EV companies, reportedly at only 11.5% as of fiscal 4Q 2021, which was way below that of Tesla and other Chinese EV makers.
+In contrast, Xpeng’s vehicle margin was among the lowest, reportedly at only 7% as of fiscal 1Q 2023, which was way below that of Tesla and its Chinese counterparts.

-While Xpeng’s vehicle margin has been considerably behind, other Chinese EV players such as Nio and Li Auto have been fast approaching that of Tesla.
+While Xpeng’s vehicle margin has been considerably behind, other Chinese EV players, Li Auto in particular, has been fast closing in on Tesla’s results.

-Similarly, Li Auto’s vehicle margin was only 5 percentage points behind that of Tesla in fiscal 3Q 2021.
+For example, Li Auto’s vehicle margin was only a few percentage points behind that of Tesla as of fiscal 1Q 2023.

-Therefore, I believe it’s only a matter of time before Nio, Li Auto and possibly Xpeng will report a vehicle margin that is on par or may even exceed that of Tesla in the near future.
+Therefore, I believe it’s only a matter of time before Li Auto reports a vehicle margin that is on par or may even exceed that of Tesla in the near future.

-In short, Nio, Li Auto and Xpeng are just as competitive as Tesla when it comes to profitability per vehicle.
+In short, some of the Chinese EV players, Li Auto in particular, are just as competitive as Tesla when it comes to profitability per vehicle.

 Operating Margin